These are some of the terms we use for the admission rules and policies for Community schools. The Community schools in Buckinghamshire are:

 Make sure you look at each school’s admission rules to see in which situations distance from home to school is used.

 Some schools ask you to fill in a Supplementary Form to help them gather extra information about your child.
-This will help them decide where they would come in the admission rules.
+This will help them decide where your child would come in the admission rules.
 The four Buckinghamshire schools that use a Supplementary Form are:

 Children with Special Educational Needs

 Many children with Special Educational Needs go to a local school and are provided with extra support.
 There are also Special Schools which support children with particular needs.
 If your child has (or you expect them to have) an Education, Health & Care Plan, you should contact the Special Educational Needs Team by emailing email@example.com or calling 01296 382269.

 Most parents of children with an EHCP will know about their child’s secondary school place before March 2020.

 School Admissions Code and Scheme